Bill Oberst Jr.

 William Oberst Jr. (born November 21, 1965) is an American stage, film and television actor of German descent.
 Known for his work in horror and cult films, his career includes projects in film, television and one-man-show theater performances.
-He first received recognition for his portrayals of icon and humorist Lewis Grizzard as performed in theatrical tours across the Southern United States, and played the 'Facebook Stalker' in the 2011 online interactive video film and Facebook app Take This Lollipop.
+He first received recognition for his portrayals of icon and humorist Lewis Grizzard as performed in theatrical tours across the Southern United States, and played the 'Facebook Stalker' in the 2011 online interactive video film and Facebook app Take This Lollipop and its 2020 sequel.

 Background

 Oberst Jr. was born and raised in Georgetown, South Carolina, and is a graduate of the University of South Carolina.
 He is a native of Pawleys Island, South Carolina and lives and works in Los Angeles, California.

 Oberst admits to having been a "fat kid" when young and says he "started doing imitations of my teachers to entertain the kids who picked on me… They couldn't hit me if they were laughing."
 This led to his growing up to become an actor and mimic known for bringing historic figures to life.